Human–robot interaction: The goal of friendly human–robot interactions

 Robots are artificial agents with capacities of perception and action in the physical world often referred by researchers as workspace.
 Their use has been generalized in factories but nowadays they tend to be found in the most technologically advanced societies in such critical domains as search and rescue, military battle, mine and bomb detection, scientific exploration, law enforcement, entertainment and hospital care.

 These new domains of applications imply a closer interaction with the user.
 The concept of closeness is to be taken in its full meaning, robots and humans share the workspace but also share goals in terms of task achievement.
-This close interaction needs new theoretical models, on one hand for the robotics scientists who work to improve the robots utility and on the other hand to evaluate the risks and benefits of this new "friend" for our modern society.
+This close interaction needs new theoretical models, on one hand for the robotics scientists who work to improve the robots utility and safety and on the other hand to evaluate the risks and benefits of this new "friend" for our modern society.
+The subfield of physical human–robot interaction (pHRI) has largely focused on device design to enable people to safely interact with robotic systems, but is increasingly developing algorithmic approaches in an attempt to support fluent and expressive interactions between humans and robotic systems.

 With the advance in AI, the research is focusing on one part towards the safest physical interaction but also on a socially correct interaction, dependent on cultural criteria.
 The goal is to build an intuitive, and easy communication with the robot through speech, gestures, and facial expressions.